facelessuser/coloraide/docs/src/markdown/api/index.md

 Fits color to the current or specified color gamut.

 By default, `lch-chroma` gamut mapping is used.
-This is essentially an approach that holds lightness and hue constant in the LCH color space while reducing chroma until the color is in gamut.
+This is essentially an approach that holds lightness and hue constant in the CIELCH color space while reducing chroma until the color is in gamut.
 Clipping is done at each step of the way and the color distance measured to see how close our color is to the intended color.

 The supported gamut mapping methods are: